4-H Volunteer Orientation

 Montana 4-H engages youth in events, activities, programs, meetings and projects through “learn by doing” hands-on activities.
 Montana 4-H utilizes the experiential learning model to facilitate youth engagement in learning and life skill development.
 The model contains three basic stages:

-- Do - Youth participate in an activity, meeting or
+- Do - Youth participate in an activity, meeting or program

 - Reflect - Youth think about the experience and what was

-- Apply - Youth draw conclusions and apply
+- Apply - Youth draw conclusions and apply what they learned

 Review the NIFA factsheet on using the experiential learning model.